AutoCat allows you to automatically categorize transactions and override other columns in the Transactions sheet using a customized rule set.

 AutoCat failed to run message

-There may be other cases where AutoCat fails to run and you see this message.
-If you do not have any formulas in any of the cells below row 1 in your Transactions sheet please reach out to our support team using the chat tool in the lower right corner of the Console at https://sheets.tillerhq.com/auth/login
+If you're seeing this error message, please reach out to our support team using the chat tool in the lower right corner of this page or the Console at https://sheets.tillerhq.com/auth/login